hyperledger/fabric/docs/source/peers/peers.md

 ### Phase 1 - Transaction Proposal

-Phase 1 of a ledger update consists of transaction proposal submission, execution and endorsement delegation:
+Phase 1 of a ledger update (write) consists of transaction proposal submission, execution and endorsement delegation:

-a) **Proposal submission** --- The client application (A1) submits a signed transaction proposal by connecting to the gateway service on P1 and invoking chaincode (S1) to update (or query) the ledger (L1).
-For ledger updates (writes), A1 must either delegate the selection of endorsement peers to the gateway service or explicitly identify the organizations required for transaction endorsement.
+a) **Proposal submission** --- The client application (A1) submits a signed transaction proposal by connecting to the gateway service on P1.
+A1 must either delegate the selection of endorsing organizations to the gateway service or explicitly identify the organizations required for endorsement.

-b) **Transaction execution** --- P1 executes the transaction by calling the chaincode (S1) specified in the proposal and returns the result --- the proposed ledger update (or query result) --- to the client.
-For a transaction proposal that is not executed successfully by P1, the transaction workflow ends here.
-For a successful transaction, the gateway service (running on P1) also requests endorsement from a peer in its own organization (selecting the available peer with the highest block height, which can be P1).
+b) **Transaction execution** --- The gateway service selects P1, or another peer in its organization, to execute the transaction.
+The selected peer calls the chaincode (S1) specified in the proposal.
+The gateway service also requests endorsement from a peer in its own organization (selecting the available peer with the highest block height, which can be P1).

-c) **Endorsement delegation** --- If A1 has delegated the selection of endorsement peers to the gateway service, P1 reads the set of endorsement policies for the updated keys and forwards the proposal to peers in the organizations required to endorse this transaction.
-P1 then collects the transaction endorsement results from each organization and returns the proposal response to the client.
-If the proposal satisfies the endorsement policies, P1 also forwards the transaction to the channel ordering service.
+c) **Endorsement delegation** --- If A1 delegates the selection of endorsement peers to the gateway service, P1 reads the set of endorsement policies for the updated keys and forwards the proposal to a peer in each organizations required to endorse this transaction.
+P1 then collects the transaction endorsement results and returns the proposal response to the client.
+The client application then signs the (endorsed) transaction proposal and submits it to the ordering service.

-Note: The client application can select the endorsing organizations and collect endorsements instead of delegating these steps to the gateway service (P1) --- refer to the [v2.3 Applications and Peers](https://hyperledger-fabric.readthedocs.io/en/release-2.3/peers/peers.html#applications-and-peers) topic for details.
+Note: Using a Fabric v2.3 SDK enables the client application to manage transaction endorsement instead of the gateway service.
+Refer to the [v2.3 Applications and Peers](https://hyperledger-fabric.readthedocs.io/en/release-2.3/peers/peers.html#applications-and-peers) topic for details.

 ### Phase 2 - Transaction Ordering